Will and Trust Guidance in Oklahoma City and the Surrounding Areas

 If you are looking to write a will or create a trust, our team at the Self Legal Group can help.
 We use our 150 years of collective legal experience to build comprehensive estate plans for our clients.
 Our Oklahoma City will and trust lawyers can walk you through what each tool can accomplish and help you write customized documents tailored to your goals.
 Whether you need a simple will or a sophisticated trust, we have the diverse skills needed to assist you.

 Get started on your estate plan today.
-Call (405) 451-3534 or contact us online to schedule a Free Initial Phone Consultation.
+Call (405) 451-3534 or contact us online to schedule an Initial Phone Consultation.

 How Wills and Trusts Differ

 Wills and trusts both assist with asset distribution.
 In other words, they let you decide who will receive your property once you are gone.
 However, these tools handle asset distribution differently and have several other important differences.

 Wills and trusts have different levels of:

 - Privacy.
 The contents of your will are made public during the probate process, meaning anyone can review your assets and who you intend to leave them to.
 The contents of a trust are known only to you, the trustee, and the trust beneficiaries.

 - Flexibility.
 Trusts are highly customizable and can be tailored to accomplish your unique objectives.
 For example, trusts can be set up to transfer assets throughout your life (in addition to once you are gone) when certain conditions are met.
 Wills offer less control, as assets can in most cases only be distributed after you pass away.

 - Simplicity.
 The will is a more straightforward document, and it does not generally require maintenance beyond the occasional update.
 Trusts must be carefully managed and are generally more complex.